IamUsmanBro/FindMyUni/README.md

-# ScrapeMyUni - University Application Tracker
+# FindMyUni - University Application Tracker

 A comprehensive platform for tracking university applications in Pakistan with AI-powered assistance.